Normal

 In geometry, normal (a or the normal) refers to a line drawn perpendicular to a given line, plane or surface.

-• The way in which a normal appears in a geometric drawing depends on the circumstances:
+• How a normal appears in a geometric drawing depends on the circumstances:

 • When light strikes a flat surface or plane, or the boundary between two surfaces, the normal is drawn perpendicular to the surface, forming a right angle (90°) with it.